Blink Charging Co. (BLNK) investors to reap big returns again

 Blink Charging Co.
 (NASDAQ:BLNK) trade information

-Sporting 4.49% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the BLNK stock price touched $10.30- or saw a rise of 5.15%.
-Year-to-date, Blink Charging Co. shares have moved 425.27%, while the 5-day performance has seen it change 0.1%.
+Despite being -0.12% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the BLNK stock price touched $9.98-1 or saw a rise of 13.83%.
+Year-to-date, Blink Charging Co. shares have moved 362.37%, while the 5-day performance has seen it change -11.98%.
 Over the past 30 days, the shares of Blink Charging Co.
-(NASDAQ:BLNK) have changed 45.82%.
-Short interest in the company has seen 5.28 Million shares shorted with days to cover at 0.69.
+(NASDAQ:BLNK) have changed 11.4%.
+Short interest in the company has seen 5.28 Million shares shorted with days to cover at 0.74.

-Wall Street analysts have a consensus price target for the stock at $8, which means that the shares’ value could jump -18.12% from current levels.
-The projected low price target is $8 while the price target rests at a high of $8.
-In that case, then, we find that the current price level is -18.12% off the targeted high while a plunge would see the stock lose -18.12% from current levels.

 Blink Charging Co.
 (BLNK) estimates and forecasts